 Put on your hiking shoes and get ready for a beautiful display of color from the desert this spring.
 Find the best spots to see wildflowers in the Greater Phoenix area during March and April, when the Sonoran Desert is in full bloom.
 Hikes range from easy to difficult.

 Trail difficulty rankings: E (Easy), M (Medium), D (Difficult)

-Areas in the preserve with wildflower displays usually include the Bajada (M), Las Lomitas (E), Ranger Kiwanic (M) accessible from the Central Avenue entrance.
+Areas in the preserve with wildflower displays usually include the Bajada, Las Lomitas and Ranger Kiwanic, accessible from the Central Avenue entrance.
 The roadway leading to the Gila Valley overlook (Central Avenue entrance) also offers wildflower growth.
-Also, look for wildflowers on the north facing slopes in the Pima Canyon and Beverly Canyon (Javalina Trail- M/D) entrances of the park.
+Also, look for wildflowers on the north facing slopes in the Pima Canyon and Beverly Canyon (Javalina Trail) entrances of the park.

 Find yellow brittlebush, red-orange globemallow, marigold and more along Apache Wash Trailhead.
 Also check the north-facing slopes on trails from the Desert Vista Trail parking area, including areas along the Desert Tortoise and Verde trails, both accessible from the trailhead parking area.